Kostë Çekrezi

-Costa Chekrezi (31 March 1892 – 10 January 1959), also known as Constantin Anastas Chekrezi (Kostandin Çekrezi) was an Albanian patriot, historian, and publicist.
+Kostë Çekrezi (31 March 1892 – 10 January 1959), also known as Constantin Anastas Chekrezi (Kostandin Çekrezi) was an Albanian patriot, historian, and publicist.

 Biography

-Chekrezi was born on 31 March 1892 in Ziçisht village, in the Upper Devoll region located near Korça, Ottoman Empire.
+Çekrezi was born on 31 March 1892 in Ziçisht village, in the Upper Devoll region located near Korçë, Ottoman Empire.
 He himself and his fathers family are of Circassian heritage which can be seen by his surname Çekrezi, which over time they became assimilated into Albanians.

 After finishing a five-year school in his native village, he finished at the Greek high school in the town of Korça on June 12, 1910.
 The school documents show he was an "excellent student in all subjects", and he earned a scholarship from the Ottoman government to attend (where he stayed for a year only till 1912) the law school in Thessaloniki, now Greece.
 The studies were interrupted by the start of the First World War.
-After the Albanian Declaration of Independence until 1914 Chekrezi lived in Vlorë where he worked as a secretary in the Civil Court of the town, later as an interpreter for the International Control Commission assigned near Ismail Qemali's government and later Prince Wied.
+After the Albanian Declaration of Independence until 1914 Çekrezi lived in Vlorë where he worked as a secretary in the Civil Court of the town, later as an interpreter for the International Control Commission assigned near Ismail Qemali's government and later Prince Wied.

-When the First World War started, Chekrezi emigrated to the United States via Italy.
-At age 23 Chekrezi became editor of the newspaper "The Sun" (Dielli), in Boston, being chief editor of the newspaper from 1915 to 1919.
+When the First World War started, Çekrezi emigrated to the United States via Italy.
+At age 23 Çekrezi became editor of the newspaper "The Sun" (Dielli), in Boston, being chief editor of the newspaper from 1915 to 1919.
 He also published a monthly magazine called Illyria, and contributed to Vatra's monthly publication The Adriatic Review, where he emphasized the atrocities against Albanians during the First World War.
 Meanwhile, besides being fluent in multiple languages, he studied economics, public administration, and English language at Harvard University.
 He graduated on 17 June 1918, with a Bachelor of Arts degree.

 Constantine also translated into Albanian, a short history of Albania, written by Frederick Gibert, which was published in Boston, and wrote a historical study named "Albania, past and present", published in 1919 in New York City which was translated and published in Albania only in 2012 during the 100th anniversary of Declaration of Independence.

 For two years he was a professor of history at Columbia University.
 According to Elsie he briefly returned to Albania in 1920 to participate in the Congress of Lushnje.
 In the years 1922–1932, he was the accredited representative of the Albanian Government (coming out of the Congress of Lushnje), with the title "Albanian Commissioner in Washington", also a member of the National Press Club in the U.S. In 1923, his English-Albanian dictionary came out.